f26401004/HackMD-Intern-SyncNote/README.md

 * Add success/failed animation to label the availability of transfering
 * Use Ant-Design to build the popup page
 * Labeling the choosing/transfering tab on favicon

+#### 2019-07-14 (about 3hr)
+* Use javascript injection to access the CodeMirror to set change event
+* Only Makrdown-it use port to communicate with background while transfering
+* Comment the code